cfw-guide/cemu.cfw.guide/docs/troubleshooting.md

 ### "A System update is required" / White or Yellow Screen after "Open your eyes..."

 This is caused by the game's latest update not being installed.
 Breath of the Wild must be using the latest update to work properly.
-Follow our [dumping guide](/dumping-games/) to rip and then install the latest game update on Cemu, make sure the game is updated on your Wii U console before proceeding.
+Follow our <router-link to="/dumping-games">dumping guide</router-link> to rip and then install the latest game update on Cemu, make sure the game is updated on your Wii U console before proceeding.

 ### Game is stuck at around 20~30FPS